PunBB

 PunBB (PunBulletinBoard) is a lightweight PHP-based internet discussion board system released under the GNU General Public License.
-The project's primary goal is to be a faster, smaller and less graphic alternative to discussion boards such as phpBB, Invision Power Board or vBulletin.
-Many open-source and commercial projects' discussion boards use PunBB.
-Until September 2011, Facebook's Developers were using Facebook Developer's Forum for discussions and bug reports, which was powered by PunBB.
+The project's primary goal is to be a faster, smaller, and less graphic alternative to discussion boards such as phpBB, Invision Power Board, or vBulletin.

 PunBB was originally designed to output standard XHTML, with speed and simplicity in mind.
-Features such as private messaging, polls, file sharing and attachments were not originally implemented.
+Features such as private messaging, polls, file sharing, and attachments were not originally implemented.
 However, they have since been released as third-party modifications.
-PunBB supports extensions since version 1.3.
+PunBB has supported third-party extensions since version 1.3.

 History

-PunBB was founded by Rickard Andersson as a personal project to create an alternative to either over-featured or too graphic discussion boards.
+PunBB was founded by Rickard Andersson as a personal project to create an alternative discussion board.
 In August 2003, version 1.0 was released under the GNU General Public License.
-The developer released version 1.2 in January 2005 and immediately began work on version 1.3.

 PunBB was originally known simply as Pun because "a pun is a play on words and that's basically what happens on a bulletin board".
-The BB addition stands for bulletin board.
-PunBB is available in many languages, including: Spanish, Russian, Italian, and many other languages.
-Languages are created by contributors of the project, languages are not officially made by PunBB.
+The BB addition stands for the bulletin board.
+PunBB is available in many languages, including Spanish, Russian, Italian, and many other languages.
+Languages are created by contributors to the project, languages are not officially made by PunBB.
 However, they are supported.